 12. Zadar Virtual Walking tour

-Zadar walking tour with virtual reality experience is a walk through the old city with an expert assistant to the 8 most attractive locations where you will discover with help of VR (Virtual Reality) glasses how Zadar looked in different historical periods.
-In addition to the virtual display, the audio guide translated into 7 languages provides the most important information about Zadar and historical events.
-You will step into the virtual world, return to the past and experience over 2000 years of Zadar’s history.
+Experience Zadar like never before on a walking tour with virtual reality (VR)!
+This innovative tour takes you through the Old Town with an expert assistant to eight of the city’s most iconic sites.
+Using VR glasses, you’ll see how Zadar looked during different historical periods—step into the past and explore over 2,000 years of history.
+The built-in audio guide, available in seven languages, provides fascinating details about the city and its historic events.
 You have no longer to imagine what Zadar looked like, you will just put on VR glasses and experience the most important moments in Zadar’s history and experience Zadar in a new and innovative way.
-You will see numerous animations, 3D models of historic buildings, 360 ° views and enjoy numerous sound effects.

-4. Aerial bombing of the city in World War II
+4. Aerial bombing of Zadar in World War II

-6. St. Chrysogonus Church and the former cloister of the church
+6. St. Chrysogonus Church and its former cloister of the church

 7. St. Simeon’s Church and its silver pleated chest

-8. Main entrance gates into the city during Roman period and Middle ages, and learn more about defense city walls system built by Venetians under UNESCO protection
+8. Main entrance gates into the city during Roman period and Middle ages, plus the Venetian-built city walls under UNESCO protection

 13. Zadar City Walking tour with licensed guide